Explore UCD

 2. The original decision-making body will be asked to submit all relevant documentation used in making the decision and to submit a formal response to the appeal.

-4. A copy of the appeal form and any supporting evidence and documentation submitted by the original decision-making body, including the decision-making body’s comment in relation to the appeal, will be issued to the Committee and the appellant in advance of the meeting.
+5. A copy of the Student Appeal Form and any supporting evidence and documentation submitted by the original decision-making body, including the decision-making body’s comment in relation to the appeal, will be issued to the Committee and the appellant in advance of the meeting.

-• If an appeal is upheld in full or in part, it means that the Committee supports the appeal and will ask the original decision maker to change the decision.
+• If an appeal is upheld in full or in part, it means that the Committee supports the student's appeal and will make a decision in relation to the case, which may include referral of the case back to the original decision-making body for a new hearing.

-• If an appeal is not upheld, it is rejected, and the original decision is confirmed.
+• If an appeal is not upheld, it means that it is rejected and the original decision is confirmed.

-It is important to note that where a Student Appeals Committee is considering an appeal against a penalty imposed under the Student Discipline Procedure, the Committee may decrease or increase a penalty or vary the nature of the penalty.
+It is important to note that where a Student Appeals Committee is considering an appeal against a penalty imposed under the Student Academic Misconduct Procedure, the Committee may decrease or increase a penalty or vary the nature of the penalty.

 All decisions of the University remain in force until the outcome of any decision on an appeal.